Personal Grooming, Body Art and Heath Care

-And if you plan to open a personal grooming or body art business, you should notify us to make sure you comply with SA laws and guidelines such as:
+If you plan to open a personal grooming or body art business, please send Eastern Health Authority a completed business notification form and make sure you comply with SA laws and guidelines such as:

 You may also need to contact your local council for development approval requirements.

 If you have any concern or enquiries about the personal grooming industry, please phone us on 8132 3600 or email firstname.lastname@example.org.

 While body art such as piercings and tattoos are a personal choice, there are a number of blood borne diseases, such as hepatitis C, hepatitis B, HIV and a range of bacterial infections that can be spread through poor hygiene practices.

 You should make an informed choice about getting a tattoo or piercing, and where you get it done.
 Make sure the studio is clean, and follows best practice infection control such as sterilisation and using disposable needles.

 There are a few other things you need to consider:

 - if you have an auto-immune condition or cancer, you should consult your doctor before getting a piercing or tattoo